H. V. Redfield

-Horace Victor Eugene Redfield (1845–1881) was a journalist with the Cincinnati Commercial and the author of a book comparing violence in the northern and southern United States.
+Horace Victor Eugene Redfield (1845–1881) was a journalist with the Cincinnati Commercial and the author of Homicide, North and South, a book comparing violence in the northern and southern United States.

 He was born in Eden, New York in Erie County.
 When he was four his father died and he moved with his mother to Jasper, Tennessee in 1860.

 Pennsylvania State University has a collection of his papers.